playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/real-time-multiplayer.md

 ## Setting up the Project

 Open up PlayCanvas and create a new project.
-Firstly, you’ll want to create a new script called ‘socket.js’.
+First, you’ll want to create a new script called ‘socket.js’.
 Next, add it to your projects priority list.

 ![Script Priority][3]